Loading...

 Correct Answer: C

-Rational: Absorbed cyanocobalamin (vitamin B12) is transported via specific B12 binding proteins, transcobalamin I and II, to the various tissues.
+Rationale: Absorbed cyanocobalamin (vitamin B12) is transported via specific B12 binding proteins, transcobalamin I and II, to the various tissues.
 The liver is the main organ for vitamin B12 storage.

 Men's Health